lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000080</code>
     </p>

-Given a contract has this permission, it enables that contract to be able to execute a payload during the execution of another payload.
+Given a contract or EOA has this permission, it enables it to be able to execute a payload during the execution of another payload.
+A contract would reenter by using `execute(..)` and an EOA would do that through `executeRelayCall(..)`.

 E.g. One of the best uses for this permission is the following scenario:
-1. Make en external call to a contract A .
+1. The ERC725Acccount linked to the Key Manager makes an external call to a _contract A_.
-2. During the call the contract A will check the received data, will make some internal updates.
+2. _Contract A_ will make some internal updates using the received data.
-3. After that the contract A will call back your Universal Profile with another payload that will update your data storage.
+3. The _contract A_ will then call back the ERC725Account **(via the Key Manager)** with another payload that will update the account storage.

 ![REENTRANCY Permission 1](/img/standards/lsp6/lsp6-reentrancy-example-1.jpeg)
 ![REENTRANCY Permission 2](/img/standards/lsp6/lsp6-reentrancy-example-2.jpeg)